-Source of finance - the resources we will need to achieve the key outcome.
+Resources needed and source of finance - the resources, both financial and human, that we will need to achieve the priority.
 Against each action, we have categorised the funding required to link these to our budgets.

-Here are the categories used to classify funding...
+Here are the categories used to classify funding:

-- A Expected to be funded without allocating further funding beyond that in 2006-07 budget or secured external funding. - B Requires significant additional funding to be sought or confirmed by 2007-08 budget. - C Requires external funding that has not yet been confirmed.
+- A expected to be funded without allocating further funding beyond that in 2006-07 - budget or secured external funding. - B requires significant additional funding to be sought or confirmed by 2007-08 budget - C requires external funding that has not yet been confirmed.

-Main measure - the main indicator we will use to measure our progress towards completing the action and achieving our key outcome.
+Main measure - the main indicator we will use to measure our progress towards completing the action and achieving our priority.